cspotcode/npm-pwsh/README.md

 ## Why?

-I prefer PowerShell to bash for quickly writing npm scripts. (opinion)  However, I can't expect collaborators to have it installed.*  Adding `"get-powershell"` as a `"devDependency"` solves that problem without any extra effort.
+I prefer PowerShell to bash for quickly writing npm scripts. (opinion)  However, I can't expect collaborators to have it installed.*  Adding `"pwsh"` as a `"devDependency"` solves that problem without any extra effort.

 *\* Even on Windows, "Windows PowerShell" is preinstalled but we want to use `pwsh` / PowerShell Core, the cross-platform, more up-to-date edition of PowerShell.*